gaia-taipei/tw-firefox-weekly/SeanLee.md

 ### Last week

 * [Content Handling]
-  - [Bug 1269962] Mochitest is implemented.
-Working on the first review feedback from reviewer.
-  - [Bug 1292345] :adw has taken this.
-Just keep tracking this bug.
-  - [f-][Bug 1287384] Get a feedback for another patch.
-However, :paolo provided a full patch to resolve this issue.
-  - [Bug 1269958] Investigate a way to switch summary section and downloads button when the cursor is in the summary section.
-It depends a lot of codes on Bug 1269962.
-The patch will be provided later.
+  - [r+][Bug 1269962] Got r+ from reviewer.
+Going to have a offline discussion if the patch can be landed separately.
+  - [Bug 1269958] Rebase codes to the latest patch in bug 1269962.

 ### This week